jtneuron/D-LMBmapX/README.md

 ## 🎉 D-LMBmapX software

 D-LMBmapX provides an open-source software featuring a user-friendly GUI.
 The software allow researchers to easily build customized applications and extend functionalities for neuroscience studies.
-The graphical interface enables selection, configuration, and execution of various deep learning models for registration, segmentation, facilitating efficient analysis across developmental stages.
+The graphical interface enables selection, configuration, and execution of various deep learning models for registration, segmentation, facilitating efficient analysis for whole brain circuitry profiling.